 DIS Courses at RDAM

-The study program at RDAM is part time for one semester and is equal to 15 ECTS credits (European Credit Transfer System), or 6 American Credits.
-One full study year equals to 60 ECTS Credits.
+The study programme at RDAM is part time for one semester and equivalent to 15 ECTS credits (European Credit Transfer System) or 6 American Credits.
+A study year equals 60 ECTS Credits.

-NOTE: DIS applicants should also apply directly with DIS at www.disabroad.org.
-RDAM strives to provide the applicant with a quick reply, and strongly advise applicants to apply as early as possible for priority processing.
+DIS applicants must apply via the Academy's online application system, and RDAM does not accept applications through email or regular post.
+The Academy strives to provide the applicant with a quick reply, and strongly advise applicants to apply as early as possible.